br-data/rag-tools-library/docs/source/index.rst

 Registering your own Language Model
 -----------------------------------

-If you have your own Language Model deployed you may want to use it with this library.
+If you have your own Language Model deployed, you may want to use it with this library.

 This library assumes that a language model is available through an REST API.
 In principle you mal also run it locally.
 You may need to fill in some dummy values in the connection related fields in the upcoming example.

 To register your own model you need to inherit from the Generator class in the models package.

-The most simple way to do so is as following.
+The most simple way to do so is as follows.
 Your init method needs the paramters `model` and `auth_token`.
 Those parameters are then passed to the init function of the `super` or parent class:

 .. code-block:: python